rishitaa25/rishitakollu/README.md

 ## About Me

-I have always been curious about how systems work beneath the surface.
-That curiosity led me to embedded systems, where hardware, firmware, and software come together, and eventually to cybersecurity, where understanding a system is the first step toward protecting it.
+I've always been curious about how things work beneath the surface.
+That curiosity led me to embedded systems, where hardware, firmware, and software come together, and eventually to cybersecurity, where understanding systems is just as important as protecting them.

-I am a Computer Engineering student at Iowa State University with a minor in Cybersecurity Engineering.
-My interests lie at the intersection of firmware development, embedded software, product security, cybersecurity, and low-level systems.
+I'm a junior at Iowa State University majoring in Computer Engineering with a minor in Cybersecurity Engineering.
+I'm especially interested in firmware engineering, embedded systems, product security and data-driven engineering.
+I enjoy understanding how hardware and software interact, building systems from the ground up, and learning how they can be made more secure, reliable, and resilient.

-Through academic projects, research, internships, and laboratory work, I have gained hands-on experience developing embedded devices, analyzing system security, building software applications, processing engineering data, and working collaboratively throughout the software and hardware development lifecycle.
+Along the way, I've also gained experience in software development, data science, and engineering research through internships and academic projects.
+Those experiences have strengthened my problem-solving skills and given me a broader perspective.

 > This GitHub profile serves as my engineering portfolio, documenting selected projects, research, industry experience, and technical coursework.